Bandbook - Our Fun Toons Bandbook

 The Smithy Lane Stompers discovered & concocted a 6 stage method of familiarisation with the traditional jazz & blues toons which seemed to work for some of us ...
 Teaching The Blues ...

-001 Tishomingo Blues - Spencer Williams 1917.
-Jazz started with The Blues and we started with The Blues, but this wasn't a bog standard 12 bar blues it was a 32 bar, 16x2, epic.
-12 bar blues with a 4 bar tag including a 2 bar break into the second 16 which had a beguiling 8 bar run in.
+G - 32 bars - 2x16 - 12 bar blues with a 4 bar tag including a 2 bar break into the second 16 which had a beguiling 8 bar run in.

 ... 'to resist temptation I just can't refuse' ...